-Another method for estimating the CSD is the inverse CSD (iCSD) method (Pettersen et al. 2006, Łęski et al. 2007).
-Here one does not try to use Eq.
-(1) directly (which is the case in traditional CSD).
-Instead, the idea is to establish a one-to-one relation F between measured voltages and CSD distributions via inversion of the forward solution.
-This is achieved in the following way: assume N recording points on a Cartesian grid (one-, two-or three-dimensional).
-Consider N-parameter family of CSD distributions - this means that given the values of the N parameters one can assign a value of CSD to each spatial position.
-Then the values of the potential, φ , on the grid can be obtained by solving a well-posed boundary value problem related to the elliptic partial differential equation, Eq.
-(1) (forward solution).
+Another method for estimating the CSD is the inverse CSD (iCSD) method (Pettersen, Devor, Ulbert, Dale, & Einevoll, 2006; Łeski et al., 2007).
+Here one does not try to use equation 1.1 directly (which is the case in traditional CSD).
+Instead, the idea is to establish a one-to-one relation F between measured voltages and CSD distributions by inversion of the forward solution.
+This is achieved in the following way.
+Assume N recording points on a Cartesian grid (one-, two-, or three-dimensional).
+Consider an N-parameter family of CSD distributions.
+This means that given the values of the N parameters, one can assign a value of CSD to each spatial position.
+Then the values of the potential, φ , on the grid can be obtained by solving a well-posed boundary value problem related to the elliptic partial differential equation, equation 1.1 (forward solution).
 Therefore, the N measured voltages are functions of the CSD parameters.
 If the family and the parameterization are chosen well, one can invert this relation and from the N measured potentials recover the N parameters of CSD.
-Usually one parameterizes the CSD with its values on the measurement grid and interpolates between the grid points, linearly or with splines, but there are more possibilities (Pettersen et al. 2006, Łęski et al. 2007).
+Usually one parameterizes the CSD with its values on the measurement grid and interpolates between the grid points, linearly or with splines, but there are more possibilities (Pettersen et al., 2006; Łęski et al., 2007).

-The aim of the inverse current source density method is to reconstruct the CSD within the volume spanned by the recording grid.
-Therefore, it seems natural to use in this scheme a family of CSD distributions for which the CSD is non-zero only inside the grid.
-However, it appears that such a choice may lead to large reconstruction errors (Łęski et al. 2007).
-This is because usually the actual CSD extends in the tissue beyond the grid set by the measurement points and the sources located just outside the grid may lead to artifacts in the reconstructed density.
+The aim of the inverse CSD method is to reconstruct the CSD within the volume spanned by the recording grid.
+Therefore, it seems natural to use in this scheme a family of CSD distributions for which the CSD is nonzero only inside the grid.
+However, it appears that such a choice may lead to large reconstruction errors (Łęski et al., 2007).
+This is because usually the actual CSD extends in the tissue beyond the grid set by the measurement points, and the sources located just outside the grid may lead to artifacts in the reconstructed density.
 One way to reduce these errors is to consider a family of CSD distributions extending one layer beyond the original grid.
 One can set the CSD values at the additional nodes to zero or duplicate the value from the neighboring node of the original grid.
-In (Łęski et al. 2007) these two approaches were denoted by B or D boundary conditions, respectively, and it was shown that they improve the reconstruction quality within the grid.
+In Łęski et al. (2007) these two approaches were denoted by B or D boundary conditions, respectively, and it was shown that they improve the reconstruction quality within the grid.
 Note that the extended CSD family is still parameterized with its N values at the original grid and that the intention of such a procedure is to improve the reconstruction fidelity inside the grid and not to estimate the CSD outside.

-2 Inverse CSD on incomplete data
+2 Inverse CSD on Incomplete Data

-A practical problem in the application of the iCSD method to real datasets is how to deal with missing recording points.
+A practical problem in the application of the iCSD method to real data sets is how to deal with missing recording points.
 Such cases arise surprisingly often in real experiments.
-There may be several reasons for this: a contact of a multi-electrode may not be functioning, some channels may be used for other purposes (e. g. stimulation), or the experiment may be terminated early before all the data are collected.
+There may be several reasons for this: a contact of a multielectrode may not be functioning, some channels may be used for other purposes (e.g., stimulation), or the experiment may be terminated early, before all the data are collected.